-- Understand the anti-bullying policy, and their role in implementing it. - Know how to spot bullying, including understanding different types of bullying. - Know how to respond appropriately if they witness bullying or young people report it. - Know which partner agencies may be able to offer help and know how to access that help.
+- Understand the anti-bullying policy, and their role in implementing it. - Know how to spot bullying, including understanding different types of bullying (e.g. the different ways boys and girls tend to bully). - Know how to respond appropriately if they witness bullying or young people report it. - Know which partner agencies may be able to offer help and know how to access that help.

-The anti-bullying lead should also consider whether there are specific training needs in the staff group.
+The anti-bullying lead should also consider whether there are specific training needs in the setting.
 For example, staff may feel they need particular support in addressing homophobic bullying, or cyberbullying.

-In order to respond effectively to bullying when it happens, it may be valuable to train key staff (e.g. the anti-bullying lead) in mediation, restorative justice, or conflict resolution techniques (see Training Resources).
-Young people can also play an important role in preventing bullying.
-This might include training young people as peer supporters or mediators (see Training Resources).
+In order to respond effectively to bullying when it happens, it may be valuable to train key staff (e.g. the anti-bullying lead) in mediation, restorative justice, or conflict resolution techniques (see Resources).

+Children and young people themselves can also play an important role in preventing bullying.
+This might include training young people as peer supporters or mediators.